 3. Comparing Providers

 Request General Price Lists from at least three local funeral homes.
-In 2025, thanks to the FTC Online Pricing Mandate, many providers are now required to host these prices directly on their websites, making it easier to compare costs from home.
-For context on what you should be paying, see our guide on Average Funeral Cost USA.
+The FTC has proposed updates to the Funeral Rule that would require providers to post prices online, and many funeral homes already publish their price lists on their websites voluntarily, making it easier to compare costs from home.
+Confirm the current rule with the FTC, since these requirements are still evolving.
+For context on what you should be paying, see our average funeral cost breakdown.

 4. Selecting the Method

 Decide between burial, cremation, or an alternative like aquamation.
 Ensure the chosen method is legal in the state where the body is currently located.
-If you are opting for cremation, see Cremation Cost USA by State for local pricing variations.
+If you are opting for cremation, see our burial cost by state guide for how local pricing varies.

 Real-World Examples of State Law Nuances